bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

     friend void i();        // i() has private access (friendship is given by T, not claimed by i()) friend class U;         // Members of class U have private access static int y;           // Data shared by all T objects static void l();        // Shared code.
-May access y but not x };
+May access y but no non-static members };
 ```